 |EPIC CODE||ASK PRICE||CHANGE|

-Daily global markets overview for the 17th April 2014 by Accendo Markets.
+Daily global markets overview for the 27th February 2015 by Accendo Markets.
 Also the overnight activity and what can be expected in the markets today.
 Information straight from the traders’ desks.
 Insights on commodities, equities, stocks and forex currencies.